PerformanceVision/sact.recipe.jinjatemplate/README.rst

 sact.recipe.jinjatemplate
 =========================

 sact.recipe.jinjatemplate is a Buildout recipe for generating files using Jinja2 templates.
-It's a friendly fork of amplecode.recipe.template (not maintained).
+It's a friendly fork of amplecode.recipe.template (no more maintained).

 Buildout Options
 ================